dylang/space-hogs/readme.md

 Here's some ideas:

-### Color
+### Colors

 * Show me what it should look like, or make a PR using [chalk](https://github.com/chalk/chalk).
-* Even though all terminals should have a black background, some people still use white, and we should be attentive to that when picking colors.
+* Even though all terminals should have a black background, some people use white, and we should be attentive to that when picking colors.

 ### API + Refactoring

-* I feel that my recursive promise implementation could be done better with Observables/RXjs.
+* I feel that my recursive promise implementation could be done better with [observables/RxJS](https://github.com/Reactive-Extensions/RxJS).
 * I think this will make it possible to have a good API.
-* If this doesn't make sense it's probably because I don't know enough about observables/RXjs.
+* If this doesn't make sense it's probably because I don't know enough about observables/RxJS.

-### Cross-platform
+### Cross-platform (aka Windows support)

 * I currently use `du` for calculating disk usage.
 This won't work in Windows.
 * If you would like to help make it work in Windows let me know and start working on a pull request.

+### Performance

+* I wonder if there are faster ways to get disk usage than `du` using native code.
+Ideas?

 ### Test Coverage

 * This project uses the [AVA test runner](https://github.com/sindresorhus/ava), I recommend trying it!
+* Help me improve the coverage.

 ## Inspiration